march 11th 2026

 But as Sandra was rolled back onto the cushion in her room, a few feet away from where Jeri sat, she couldn't help feeling more depressed than she had all week.
 If Kris, dealing with even harsher impediments than her, could still (figuratively) keep her chin up... why couldn't she?

 As if sensing her mood, Dr. Ashwin gave a compassionate smile.
 "Let's take a look at your results here."
 He pulled a tablet from the pocket of his lab coat, which displayed a translucent image of Sandra's body.
-The bones in her head, hands, and feet showed up as bright, solid shapes, but her musculoskeletal anamtomy grew fuzzier and more indistinct the closer it got to her middle.
+The bones in her head, hands, and feet showed up as bright, solid shapes, but her musculoskeletal anatomy grew fuzzier and more indistinct the closer it got to her middle.
 Even this tiny 3-D representation made her and Jeri's eyes feel like they were defocusing.

 The doctor gestured with his fingertips to zoom in on the area around Sandra's partially submerged neck, where a few dozen tiny, luminous spheroids became visible.
 "So as you can see, there aren't too many tumeotoxin molecules in the mouth and throat.
 In fact, if this were all of them in your body, you'd probably only be experiencing some uncomfortable bloating."
 He pointed to what used to be Sandra's chest.
 "We don't have the equipment to properly examine the alveolar tissue in the lungs, but since your size has been pretty stable, there's likely not much there either."